-When you begin running, it’s important to increase slowly.
-I’ve increased mileage too fast, only to pay the price with an injury.
+When you begin running, it’s important to increase your mileage slowly.
+I’ve increased running mileage too fast, only to pay the price with an injury.

-After my post about my personal struggles with injury, a few people asked, how can you increase mileage and stay healthy?
+After my post about my personal struggles with injury, a few people asked, what are steps to increase mileage and stay healthy?

 Please remember, I’m not the “be all end all” of advice, and it’s important to remember what works for you might not work for everyone.
 This is just what has worked for me.